sdswoc/dcode/readme.md

 Project DCode
-Aim : To allow discord users to make,customise and host a discord bot without any code.
+Aim : To allow users of discord to make,customise and host a discord bot without any code.